Last updated: May 2026

 Most DTC brands never see inside their fulfillment operations.
 Products disappear into a 3PL somewhere and reappear as tracking numbers weeks later.

 Direct fulfillment makes the invisible, visible.
-When your fulfillment center sits close in proximity to your factory instead of two months away by ocean freight, you unlock operational advantages that are not possible inside traditional 3PL networks.
+When your fulfillment center sits close in proximity to your factory instead of two months away by ocean freight, you gain operational advantages that aren't possible inside legacy 3PL networks.

 Here is what happens inside the Portless Shenzhen facility on a day-to-day basis.

-A pallet of product from one of our hundreds of ecommerce customers arrives at the Portless Fulfillment Center.
+A pallet of product from one of the DTC brands we fulfill for arrives at the Portless Shenzhen facility.
 The receiving team unloads it, verifies items against the purchase order, and inspects every single unit.
 Products that pass receive barcodes.
 Anything defective enters a hold area.

 This proximity matters.
-When an ecommerce brand ships units with a fault, the defect can be caught in receiving.
-The team returned the batch to the factory the same afternoon.
-Corrected units came back the next day.
+When a brand ships units with a fault, our team catches the defect at receiving.
+The batch goes back to the factory the same afternoon.
+Corrected units typically return the next day.

 As our Solutions Engineer put it: